Mrs. Doubtfire (musical): Second North American Tour (2025)

 A second non-equity North American tour began on September 4, 2025 at the Clemens Center in Elmira, New York with performances scheduled through August 2026.
+Craig Allen Smith was cast as Daniel Hillard/Mrs. Doubtfire, starring alongside Melissa Campbell as Miranda Hillard, Alanis Sophia as Lydia Hillard, Brian Kalinowski as Frank Hillard, and DeVon Wycovia Buchanan as Andre Mayem.

+Since February 2026, the role of Lydia Hillard has been played by Giulia Marolda.

 Germany (2025)

-The musical will open at the Capitol Theater, Düsseldorf on October 31, 2025, booking until April 12, 2026.
+The musical opened at the Capitol Theater, Düsseldorf on October 31, 2025, booking until April 12, 2026.

 UK and Ireland Tour (2026)

-On April 28, 2025, it was announced that the musical will begin a UK and Ireland tour at the Birmingham Hippodrome on August 13, 2026.
+On April 28, 2025, it was announced that the musical would begin a UK and Ireland tour at the Birmingham Hippodrome on August 13, 2026.
 Gabriel Vick is set to reprise his role as Daniel Hillard/Mrs. Doubtfire from the London production.